Sport in Manchester: Rugby Union

+New to the Manchester rugby scene is East Manchester RUFC.
+Also known as the Rhinos.
+Created in 2024.
+East Manchester RUFC is already a fan favourite match up with most of the amateur teams in and surrounding Manchester, with games being watched with huge crowds and high scores.
+Their two highest wins are currently a 129-5 home win over Old Bedians Rugby Club and a 0-100 away win over Sale FC.

 Swimming

 Victoria Baths are in Chorlton-on-Medlock.

 Manchester has an Olympic-standard swimming pool in the Manchester Aquatics Centre, built for the 2002 Commonwealth Games, which is now part of the University of Manchester.
 The university runs the University of Manchester Swimming Club at the aquatics centre which was formed in 1885.

 Manchester has a number of swimming clubs.
 The City of Manchester Aquatic Swim Team based at the Aquatic Centre and they run academy sessions throughout Manchester.